The Trango Barracuda knife is a compact, light-weight climbing knife designed to be kept on the harness.

 The Barracuda is big enough to carry out the most common use of a canyoners knife — cutting up lunch — while being tough enough to cut away old slings or the damaged end of a rope.

-This knife is smaller than other commonly used knives, such as the Petzl Spatha, but the trade off is that the blade length is shorter and it doesn’t include a serrated edge.
-The result of this compact size also continues to the carabiner hole, which is also smaller than the competition.
+This knife is more compact than other commonly used knives, such as the Petzl Spatha, but the trade off is that the blade length is shorter and it doesn’t include a serrated edge.
+The carabiner hole is also smaller than the competition.

 Despite being so compact, the handle is surprisingly long, allowing a firm grip and easy one-handed opening and closing of the blade, even when wearing gloves.